ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Sections

-All section headings must use levels 2 to 5, never level 6.
+All section headings must use levels 2 to 5.
 Section headings must use sentence case and must not contain formatting nor links.
 In addition to this, section headings must not skip a heading level (e.g. do not go from a level 2 heading to a level 4 heading).
 The section heading after the title heading must be a level 2 heading.
 Unlike titles, section headings can have small image icons.

-In the osu! wiki, heading levels 4 to 6 do not appear in the table of contents and are not given the id attribute (these cannot be linked directly).
+In the osu! wiki, heading levels 4 and 5 do not appear in the table of contents and are not given the id attribute (these cannot be linked directly).

 ### Lists